ttreeagency/JsonApi/Documentation/basics/adapters.md

 #### Has-One

-Use the `hasOne` relation for an Eloquent `hasOne` relation.
+Use the `hasOne` relation for an Doctrine `hasOne` relation.
 This has the same syntax as the `belongsTo` relation.
 For example if a `users` JSON API resource had a has-one `phone` relation:

 ```php